weaveworks-guides/weave-net-legacy/weave-cloud-microservices/guides-homepage.md

 <hr>

 <h3>Getting Started with Weave</h3>
-These guides show you how to get started with Weave on your own infrastructure.
+These guides show you how to get started with all the Weave tools on your own infrastructure, from Docker on your laptop to a production cluster that we'll show you how to set up.

 <img src="images/all-diagrams.png" style="width:100%; border:1em solid #32324b;" />